humbug/phar-updater/README.md

 ### Github Release Strategy

-Beyond development or nightly phars, if you are released numbered versions on Github (i.e. tags), you can upload additional files (such as phars) to include in the Github Release.
+Beyond development or nightly phars, if you are releasing numbered versions on Github (i.e. tags), you can upload additional files (such as phars) to include in the Github Release.